 Holding tanks and equipment-mounted application tanks, manifold and boom lines, and nozzles are to be properly maintained and cleaned.

-Water treatment chemistry is compatible with the agricultural chemicals being applied.
+Water treatment chemistry or approach is compatible with the agricultural chemicals being applied.

 Establish corrective action procedures for non-compliance scenarios, including: